 - Explain any arrangements made for interim financing you are selling and buying

-- Try to payout mortgages, commissions and client within two days, keeping in mind that you cannot expect all funds from the sale to be received and disbursed on the same day as the purchase
+- Try to payout mortgages, commissions and clients within two days, keeping in mind that you cannot expect all funds from the sale to be received and disbursed on the same day as the purchase.

-- Give you a checklist for key items to bring to the lawyer's office
+- Give you a checklist of key items to bring to the lawyer's office

 - Explain that you will be signing a transfer back and tenancy at will